Subscribe to news

 Jessica Darling set up The Poplar Acupuncture Centre in Brownfield Street, London E14, in 1982 with the help and encouragement of friends and a local GP.
 She was a registered nurse and trained as an acupuncturist in China where she grew up.
-The centre opened its doors on 2nd January 1983.
+The centre opened its doors on 2 January 1983.

 From the start, the centre offered a sliding scale of charges to make acupuncture truly affordable at a time when acupuncture was not widely available in London and confined to expensive practices in Harley Street.

 The centre gradually grew in popularity attracting more practitioners and offering other therapies such as massage, reflexology and osteopathy.
-We changed our name to Pathways in 1986 to reflect the broader range of treatments on offer.
+It changed our name to Pathways in 1986 to reflect the broader range of treatments on offer.

 As the years went by, patients suggested Pathways should be registered as a charity, as it already operated like one.
 With their help, and the backing of the UK’s National Council for Voluntary Organisations (NCVO), Pathways Trust was born in 1995.

-Patients and ex-patients formed the management committee as they were most familiar with Pathways aims and objective as well as the problems of underfunding the practice faces every day.
+Patients and ex-patients formed the management committee as they were most familiar with Pathway’s aims and objective as well as the problems of underfunding the practice faces every day.
 Over the years, the board of trustees has generously given their time and overseen the progression of Pathways Trust.

 We have received donations from patients, friends and supporters, all of which go towards funding our sliding scale.

-We have also worked closely with other voluntary organisations in Tower Hamlets, often providing practitioners for their open days and other community programs.We have occasionally received some funding for specific projects, including:
+We have also worked closely with other voluntary organisations in Tower Hamlets, often providing practitioners for their open days and other community programs.

 The clinic has operated from various premises in Tower Hamlets for over 40 years: first moving from Poplar to Stepney Green, then to Limehouse and finally to our current location of Bethnal Green in 2004.